mapkts/admerge/README.md

 ## License

-Rand is distributed under the terms of the MIT license.
+Admerge is distributed under the terms of the MIT license.

 See [LICENSE-MIT](LICENSE-MIT), and [COPYRIGHT](COPYRIGHT) for details.